Twitch Sub Count Tracker

 While most people subscribe to a channel to give support to a favorite streamer, they do receive some perks in return.
 The most common ones are:

-• Emotes – these are emoticons unique to each Twitch channel, which a subscriber can use in any channel chatroom.
+• Emotes – These are emoticons unique to each Twitch channel, which subscribers can use in any channel chatroom.
 Although Twitch Affiliates can only create one emote, Twitch Partners can design substantially more.

 • Special Alerts – Special alerts display to everybody watching a stream every time a subscriber resubscribes, publicizing the subscriber’s username, and length of subscription to date.
 Subscribers can also send customized messages to the streamer.